hucknz/cumulusmx/README.md

 # Cumulus MX Weather Station app

 ## Overview
-Cumulus MX is a cross platform version of Cumulus software that runs on Microsoft Windows, all varieties of UNIX and Linux (including the Raspberry Pi Operating System), and Mac OS X. Learn more here: https://www.cumuluswiki.org/a/Main_Page
+Cumulus MX is a cross platform version of the Cumulus weather station software.
+Learn more here: https://www.cumuluswiki.org/a/Main_Page

 ## Important changes for v4 ##

 With the release of CumulusMX v4 there are breaking changes for the Docker containers. **Please read the warning below before moving to v4.**

 ### Latest releases ###
-"cumulusmx:v4" will be available for new releases going forward.
+"cumulusmx:v4" will be available for all new releases going forward.
 These will automatically be updated as new versions are released.
 The "cumulusmx:latest" tag will no longer be used.
 A v4 build will be available shortly.

 #### Warning ####
 The v4 release includes an automatic migration from v3 to v4 data structure. **Please ensure you back up your data files before updating to v4.
 I can not guarantee the migration will work correctly for you.**